senorcodecat/tots/readme.md

 * user profile fails to render reply text
 * fix post editing w/rt mentions
 * ensure usernames do not have spaces!
+* nav bar thing
+* ability to toggle live mode

 TODO:

 LIVE MODE
-* ability to toggle live mode
+* toggling live mode should not not make a revision
+* live count in feed
+* list of live things as sidebar on feed
 * header for roster
 * online/offline indicator
-* probably need to reload message history
+* probably need to reload message history on reconnect or attempt some "since" sync

+* livemode should auto-close after a few hours

 * loading states
 * don't show paginators until stuff is loaded
+* protect against double post
 * edit profile on mobile is super ugly
 * edit posts on mobile is EVEN UGLIER
 * empty state  for profile